jonathonlaylo/resume-markdown-builder/app/index.md

 ##### March 2017
 - GlobalGameJam is a 24 hour hackathon to create a fun and interactive game for users.
 Built with jQuery and JavaScript, our team of three created a Pokemon game with a surfing Pikachu avoiding Gyarados baddies.
 - Enabled sprites to move with game mechanics and to interact with enemy baddies.
-- Quickly understood team based projects under time contraints
+- Quickly understood team based projects under time contraints.

 ## Professional Experience